Pranjal-Bioinfo/Protein-Secondary-structure-Prediction-/README.md

 ## Acknowledgments

-- The dataset used in this project was obtained from [data source].
+- The dataset used in this project was obtained from https://cdn.rcsb.org/etl/kabschSander/ss.txt.gz]. and curated by ( https://github.com/zyxue/pdb-secondary-structure) and download from kaggle.
 - Inspiration for the project structure was drawn from various bioinformatics resources and tutorials.

 ## Contact

-For any questions or feedback, please open an issue in the repository or contact the project maintainers at [email@example.com].
+For any questions or feedback, please open an issue in the repository or contact the project maintainers at [pranjalarun10@gmail.com].

 ---